ziolko/tunnel/README.md

 ssh -o ServerAliveInterval=60 -R 8080:localhost:3000 root@ssh.proxy.dev.io
 ```

 With this setup your application will be publicly available at https://8080.proxy.dev.io.
-The `8080` part of the address directly refers to the `<remote-port>` part from the `ssh` command.
+The `8080` part of the address directly refers to the `<remote-port>` part from the above command.
 Additionally, you can connect to the same port with e.g. https://one.8080.proxy.dev.io, https://two.8080.proxy.dev.io or https://awesome.8080.proxy.dev.io

 You can tunnel as many applications as you want as long as you tunnel them to different ports.